InferLO/inferlo/docs/api.rst

 Auxiliary classes
 '''''''''''''''''

 Classes representing elementary concepts, such as variables and factors.
+Also contains data classes representing results of computations.

 .. autosummary::
     :toctree: generated/